 Short-term damage or reversible damage includes sunburn of the cornea, called “solar keratitis”.
 Symptoms include pain and light sensitivity within 24 hours of exposure to sunlight.

-Is recovery possible after the eyes being damaged by the sun rays?
+Is recovery possible after the eyes are damaged by the sun rays?

 Some patients recover completely and their symptoms reverse but it may take about 12 months depending upon the level of damage.
 However, in some patients, long-lasting vision problems result.
 The long-lasting vision defects include a small blind spot in their vision or a vision of 20/200 or even worse.